History of Malawi: Yao

 The second group to take power around this time was the Yao.
 The Yao were richer and more independent than the Makuwa.
-They came to Malawi from northern Mozambique either to escape from conflict with the Makuwa, who they had become enemies of, or to profit from the slave and ivory trades with the Arabs from Zanzibar, the Portuguese, and the French.
+They came to Malawi from northern Mozambique either to escape from conflict with the Makuwa, who had become their enemies, or to profit from the slave and ivory trades with the Arabs from Zanzibar, the Portuguese, and the French.
 In any case, upon migrating to Malawi in the 1800s, they soon began buying slaves from the Chewa and Ngoni.
 The Yao are recorded to have also attacked them in order to capture prisoners whom they later sold as slaves.

-By the time David Livingstone encountered them on his travels, recording their practice of slavery, they traded with the Rwozi of Zimbabwe, with the Bisa on the Luangwa river in modern-day Zambia, and even the Congo and the eastern coast.
+By the time, David Livingstone encountered them on his travels, recording their practice of slavery, they traded with the Rwozi of Zimbabwe, with the Bisa on the Luangwa river in modern-day Zambia, and even the Congo and the eastern coast.
 Their extensive expeditions required educated merchants and tradespeople, who were naturally proficient in using the Arabic alphabet.
 Craftsmen built dhows for lake travel, farmers set out irrigation for the growing of rice, and prominent members of society founded madrassahs and boarding schools.
 The Yao were the first, and for a long while, the only group to use firearms, which they bought from Europeans and Arabs, in conflicts with other tribes, including the Makololo who had migrated from Southern Africa after being displaced by the Zulu people.

 By the 1860s, the Yao had converted to Islam.
 The conversion is normally attributed to connections made during their trading expeditions, especially those to the Kilwa Sultanate and Zanzibar.
-The conversion had begun before the 1840s, as can be told from the accounts Salim bin Abdallah, who is better known as the Jumbe of Nkhotakota.
-Although the Yao were not animist before Islam, they believed in a God accessible through the intercedence of ancestral spirits As a benefit of their conversion, the Yao employed Swahili and Arab sheikhs from the coast who promoted literacy and founded mosques; Chief Mponda in Mangochi had founded almost twelve madrassas before the Christian missionaries arrived in 1875.
-Their writings were in the Kiswahili language, which became a lingua franca of Malawi from 1870 to the 1960s.
+The conversion had begun before the 1840s, as can be told from the accounts of Salim bin Abdallah, who is better known as the Jumbe of Nkhotakota.
+Although the Yao were not animist before Islam, they believed in a God accessible through the intercedence of ancestral spirits.
+As a benefit of their conversion, the Yao employed Swahili and Arab sheikhs from the coast who promoted literacy and founded mosques; Chief Mponda in Mangochi had founded almost twelve madrassas before the Christian missionaries arrived in 1875.
+Their writings were in Kiswahili which became a lingua franca of Malawi from 1870 to the 1960s.